 Selene and the vampire-Lycan hybrid Michael Corvin are on the run after the murder of her clan.
 Marcus Corvinus rises up, transformed into a more powerful winged form and fiercely pursues the two of them, wanting a talisman that they hold.
 Gradually, Selene realises that the talisman relates to her past.
 Marcus is obsessed with finding the whereabouts of the tomb where his beloved but insane Lycan brother William was imprisoned.
 Selene’s father was the builder of the tomb and Marcus wants to obtain the knowledge of its whereabouts that lies buried in her memory.

 Underworld: Evolution is a sequel to Underworld (2003).
 Underworld was made on a modest $22 million budget by debuting director Len Wiseman and proved a successful worldwide hit.
 Underworld did feel like Len Wiseman had assembled a slick mimetic package out of a host of elements taken from the modern dark Gothique vampire movie and the graphic novel.
 However, beneath the slick moves, Underworld had little in the way of substance.
-Len Wiseman says that he had always intended Underworld as part of a series and Underworld: Evolution is the second in his projected trilogy.
-The success of Underworld has meant that Len Wiseman has been able to mount Evolution on a bigger budget – more than twice that of the original – and on a much more ambitious scale in terms of special effects and set-pieces.
+Len Wiseman says that he had always intended Underworld as part of a series.
+The success of the first film has meant that he has been able to mount Evolution on a bigger budget – more than twice that of the original – and on a much more ambitious scale in terms of special effects and set-pieces.

 (Nominee for Best Makeup Effects at this site’s Best of 2006 Awards).